opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 </div>

-You can now logout from the VM and ssh back in with ```ssh [username]@[floating ip]```, and have the same privileges as the default `ubuntu` user.
+Logout from the VM and ssh back in with ```ssh [username]@[floating ip]```.

 ### Install software on the VM

 The VM operating system has only a minimal set of packages.
-For this example, we will use:
+For this example, we will add two packages:

 - the [Source EXtractor](https://sextractor.readthedocs.io/) software, to detect astronomical sources in FITS images, resulting in catalogues of stars and galaxies.
 - the [funpack](https://heasarc.gsfc.nasa.gov/fitsio/fpack/) software, a file decompressor.
 We also need to read FITS images.
 Most FITS images from CADC come Rice-compressed with an `fz` extension. `SExtractor` only reads uncompressed images, so we also need the `funpack` utility to uncompress the incoming data.
 In Debian/Ubuntu, the `funpack` executable is included in the package `libcfitsio-bin`.

-Let's install them both system wide since they are available in Ubuntu, after a fresh update of the Ubuntu repositories:
+Let's install them system wide since they are available in Ubuntu software repository, after a fresh update:

 <div class="shell">